javadev/LeetCode-in-Java/src/main/java/g0201_0300/s0287_find_the_duplicate_number/readme.md

 There is only **one repeated number** in `nums`, return _this repeated number_.

-You must solve the problem **without** modifying the array `nums` and uses only constant extra space.
+You must solve the problem **without** modifying the array `nums` and using only constant extra space.

 **Example 1:**